 simulates the blast wave from a nuclear detonation through the use of heated dry nitrogen and uses a Thermal Radiation Source to produce the thermal pulse.
-RADIATION CORRELATION LABORATORY (RCL): The RCL provides gamma environments (Cobalt-60 and Cesium-137) for realistic evaluation of performance of radiation detectors and sensors.

 System of Systems Testing

 WSMR has a long history of Systems of Systems testing and is one of the few places large scale System of Systems testing can be accomplished.
 WSMR provides a comprehensive array of test capabilities enabling testing at a low cost.
 WSMR offers: